To be considered for admission, submit the following:

 - Apply to Eastern University.

-Eastern University’s free online application is designed to be completed in 20-30 minutes.
+Eastern University’s free online application is smooth, quick, fast, and user-friendly!

 - Submit High School transcript or official GED.

 Contact your school’s guidance office to submit a copy of your high school transcript.
 Please note, admission is based on your unweighted 4.0 GPA.
 (Note: While unofficial high school transcripts may be used to render an admissions decision, all students must submit an official high school transcript before beginning classes.)